Spring is a Time for Renewal

 One lesson that I learned from 9/11 was to live more in the present.
 Sadly we never know what will happen to us when we begin our morning.
 So we must make the most of each day.
 Don’t put off doing something that you’ve always wanted to do.
 It could be a simple thing such as spending more time with your family or it could be something bigger such as taking that special trip somewhere.
 After 9/11, I organized a trip to Disney World with my family because I wanted to create a happy memory.

-Deciding to start my own yoga studio, Moonflower Yoga in Bellmore, Long Island, took some courage as I left behind the life I knew best.
+Deciding to start my own yoga studio, Moonflower Yoga in Bellmore, in Nassau County on Long Island, took some courage as I left behind the life I knew best.
 Yet I know that the courage to start a new venture was only a very small fraction of the courage of those brave first responders who sacrificed their lives to save others on that beautiful September morning and to the 9/11 families who have learned to cope with this tragedy.
 May all the victims of this sad event in our history be forever remembered.
 And may we always remember to enjoy the blessings we encounter every single day.

 By Nancy Weshkoff